Attention-Deficit/Hyperactivity Disorder (ADHD)

 Recently, and I think that this is a good thing, there seems to be a lot more awareness of Attention-Deficit/Hyperactivity Disorder (ADHD).
 If you do have ADHD you might be experiencing constant restlessness, find it hard to focus, or have trouble with organization and follow-through on tasks.
 Living with ADHD can make everyday responsibilities challenging and can affect relationships, work, and self-esteem.

-One thing I have noticed in talking with people is that there is frequently an important misunderstanding about ADHD and this misunderstanding means that people are not recovering as much as they could from ADHD nor getting the right types of help.
+One thing I have noticed in talking with people is that there is frequently an important misunderstanding about ADHD and this misunderstanding means that people are not getting the right types of help.

 What is this misunderstanding?